henriquemod/video-tool/README.md

 ## 🙏 Acknowledgments

-- ESRGAN/Real-ESRGAN teams for the AI models
+- Real-ESRGAN team for the AI models
+- SwinIR team for their implementation
+- PyQt community
 - OpenCV community
-- PyQt/PySide developers
 - All contributors and users of this project

 ## 📞 Support